ruizdurazo/ruizdurazo/notes/on-writing/index.md

 ## Conclusion

-So as you can see, most of the advice is to write using simple words and simple sentences.
+So as you can see, most of the advice is to write clearly using simple words and simple sentences.

+Though of course, not always.

+Knowing exactly _when_ and _how_ to break this rule is what separates poor writing from great writing.

-I have no particular insights into writing beyond just doing it, and struggling through it.
-Having a collection of notes and quotes that you constantly grow and prune is great too.
+As for me, I have no particular insights into writing beyond [just doing it, and struggling through it](/notes/hello-universe/#write).
+Having a _garden_ of drafts, notes, and quotes that you constantly grow and prune is great too.

-And yes, in the age of AI, writing (and thinking) still matters.
+And yes, even in the age of AI, writing still matters.

 Clear writing is clear thinking.